-- know the fundamental properties of magnetic materials, the basic spintronic effects, and the related device structures, - · have acquired skills in identifying materials with respect to their applicability for spintronic devices, - and have the competence to deal with current problems in the field of semi-conductor and metal based spintronics largely autonomous.
+- know the fundamental properties of magnetic materials, the basic spintronic effects, and the related device structures, - have the competence to deal with current problems in the field of semi-conductor and metal-based spintronics largely autonomous. - are able to choose materials in order to achieve demanding properties in spintronic applications, - are able to design device components to achieve spin polarizations, - aquire scientific skills in finding and understanding current literature dealting with spintronic devices and applications, identifying suitable materials and material combinations with respect to their applicability for spintronic devices.